LIEUTENANT COMMANDER BOB FABIEN ZINGA

 In April 2018, LCDR Zinga was selected as the U.S. Navy Reserve Operational Level of War (OLW) Community of Interest (COI) Department Head for plans (Doctrine), providing up-to-date status of OLW doctrine and monitoring for emerging naval concepts, potentially leading major initiatives concerned with updates to the Maritime Operations Center (MOC) standardization manual.

-Upon his next assignment in July 2018, LCDR Zinga was selected as the N1/N6 Department Head of NR COMPACFLT INTEL 0419, where he leads a team of 12 Sailors in providing administrative support to the Commanding Officer.
+Upon his next assignment in July 2018, LCDR Zinga was selected as the N1/N6 Department Head of NR COMPACFLT INTEL 0419, where he led a team of 12 Sailors in providing administrative support to the Commanding Officer.
 In October 2019, LCDR Zinga was hand selected to serve as the Acting Executive Officer for the unit providing qualified officer and enlisted personnel support of Commander Pacific Fleet operational requirements, afloat and ashore, and maintaining a high state of readiness for augmentation to the supported command and all subordinate elements of Naval operations in specified contingencies, exercises, and combat operations as directed.

-Personal awards include the Navy and Marine Corps Commendation Medal, Navy and Marine Corps Achievement Medal, Naval Reserve Meritorious Service Medal, National Defense Service Medal, Global War on Terrorism Service Medal, Military Outstanding Volunteer Service Medal, and the Armed Forces Service Medal.
+Personal awards include the Navy and Marine Corps Commendation Medal, Navy and Marine Corps Achievement Medal (two awards), Naval Reserve Meritorious Service Medal, National Defense Service Medal, Global War on Terrorism Service Medal, Military Outstanding Volunteer Service Medal, and the Armed Forces Service Medal.

 In addition to his reserve commitments, LCDR Zinga worked as the Campus Liaison Officer and Senior Information Systems Security Engineer for the University of Alabama, Tuscaloosa until February 2011.
 He then served as the Director for Cybersecurity & Privacy for the Defense Language Institute Foreign Language Center at the Presidio of Monterey, Monterey, CA until March 2014.
 Later that year, he moved to the San Francisco Bay Area to accept a position as the Senior Information Security Engineer for Pivotal Software Inc., the global leader at the intersection of big data, Paas, and agile development based in Palo Alto, CA. In June 2016, LCDR Zinga then served as an Information Security Manager for Groupon, Palo Alto, CA (NASDAQ: GRPN), the global leader of hyper-local commerce, offering consumers a vast mobile and online marketplace to discover and save on unbeatable local deals worldwide.
-In May 2017, LCDR Zinga accepted a position as the Director of Security Program Services at Truvantis, Inc., acting as the virtual CISO for small and mid-sized companies, leading in providing holistic, world-class information security expertise while balancing security, practicality, and cost.
+In May 2017, LCDR Zinga served as the Director of Security Program Services at Truvantis, Inc., acting as the virtual CISO for small and mid-sized companies, leading in providing holistic, world-class information security expertise while balancing security, practicality, and cost.
 In March 2019, LCDR Zinga accepted a position as the Head of Security & IT at Directly, the leader in support automation, helping enterprise companies launch and train virtual agents that double their automation rate.

 LCDR Zinga has served as a Board Director of the Westmount Community Association and Board Manager of the Central YMCA in San Jose, the capital of Silicon Valley, CA where he lives with his wife Demetria, two daughters, and exuberant Shih Tzu.